 Prior to this offering, there has been no public market for our common stock.
 We and the underwriters will negotiate the initial public offering price.
-In determining the initial public offering price, we and the underwriters expect to consider a number of factors in addition to prevailing market conditions, including:
+In determining the initial public

-- · the information set forth in this prospectus and otherwise available to the underwriters;
+- the information set forth in this prospectus and otherwise available to the underwriters;

-- the history of and prospects for our industry;
+- · the history of and prospects for our industry;

 - · an assessment of our management;

 - · our present operations;

 - · our historical results of operations;

 - · the trend of our revenues and earnings; and

-- our earnings prospects.
+- · our earnings prospects.